open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 This means that the instrumentation code SHOULD NOT `import` anywhere from the instrumented package. e.g. `@opentelemetry/instrumentation-foo` cannot `import 'foo'` as it will fail for applications that installed the instrumentation but not the `foo` package itself, which is a valid and supported use case for OpenTelemetry distributions and end users.

-It is allowed, however, to import `types`  from the instrumented package with the [`import type`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) syntax, as long as this type is not used in public api:
+It is allowed, however, to import `types`  from the instrumented package with the [`import type`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) syntax, as long as this type is not used in the public api:

 ```js
 // instrumentation.ts